 More than 14,300 Iñupiat shareholders with roots in Northwest Alaska and their descendants own NANA.
 In 2017, NANA declared $12.9 million in dividends.

 NANA originally enrolled 4,761 shareholders.
-Once the "1991 Amendments" permitted it, our shareholders voted to extend stock ownership to those born after December 18, 1971.
-Today NANA has more than 13,000 shareholders.
+Once the "1991 Amendments" permitted it, NANA shareholders voted to extend stock ownership to those born after Dec.
+18, 1971.
+Today NANA has more than 14,300 shareholders.

 Shares in NANA are not allowed to be sold or traded, based on ANCSA amendments passed in 1988.
 There is no publicly traded stock, and any ANCSA shares are not legally allowed to be sold.
 Class A, B and C shares can be inherited and gifted.

-The Alaska Native Land Claims Settlement Act (ANCSA) is a legal agreement the Federal Government reached with Alaska Natives in 1971.
-Under ANCSA, Alaska Natives relinquished claims to their ancestral lands in exchange for a settlement of $1 billion and a land selection of about 44 million acres, a little more than 10 percent of the entire state.
-NANA is one of twelve land-based Alaska Native Corporations (ANCs).
-A 13th corporation was later created to represent those Alaska Natives living outside the state.
+The Alaska Native Land Claims Settlement Act (ANCSA) is a legal agreement the federal government reached with Alaska Natives in 1971.
+Under ANCSA, Alaska Natives relinquished claims to their ancestral lands in exchange for a settlement of $1 billion and a land selection of about 44 million acres, a little more than 10 percent of the state of Alaska.
+NANA is one of 12 land-based Alaska Native Corporations (ANCs).
+A 13th corporation was later created to represent those Alaska Native people living outside the state.

 The NANA region is located in northwest Alaska.
 It encompasses an area that is 38,000 square miles, most of which is above the Arctic Circle.
 There are 11 villages in the region.
 They are: Ambler, Buckland, Deering, Kiana, Kivalina, Kobuk, Kotzebue, Noatak, Noorvik, Selawik and Shungnak.